Hard-Ons: 2021–present: de Silva's second departure and new music

 Keish de Silva was removed from the Hard-Ons in March 2021 following allegations of sexual misconduct.
 A planned documentary on the band was also cancelled.

 In August 2021, it was announced that Tim Rogers was the group's new lead singer.
 The band's thirteenth studio album was released on 8 October 2021, titled I'm Sorry Sir, That Riff's Been Taken.
-The album debuted at number 4 on the ARIA charts, becoming the band's first to enter the ARIA top 50.
+The album debuted at No. 4 on the ARIA charts, becoming the band's first to enter the ARIA Top 50.

-In April 2023, the band announced a new album entitled Ripper '23 and an accompanying Australian tour.
+In April 2023, the band announced a new album titled Ripper '23 and an accompanying Australian tour.
 The album peaked at No. 28 on the national chart.
 During 2024, the Hard-Ons toured Australia with The Damned and played on four dates of Radio Birdman's 50th anniversary tour.

 I Like You a Lot Getting Older, the Hard-Ons' 15th studio album, was released on 4 October 2024.
-By 16 October 2024, it had reached number five in the ARIA Australian music charts.
-Their 40th anniversary Australian tour begins on 8 October 2024.
+By 16 October 2024, it had reached No. 5 on the ARIA Australian music charts.
+Their 40th anniversary Australian tour began on 8 October 2024.

 In film

-A feature-length documentary film about the band's career titled The Most Australian Band Ever, directed by Jonathan Sequeira, premieres at SXSW Sydney on 18 October 2024.
+A feature-length documentary film about the band's career titled The Most Australian Band Ever, directed by Jonathan Sequeira, premiered at SXSW Sydney on 18 October 2024.